Fuel Cells vs Fuel Tanks: The Similarities and Differences

 Should my gas tank be pressurized?

-All fuel tanks should be pressurized to allow for proper functionality on moving gasoline throughout the vehicle.
+All fuel tanks should be pressurized to allow for proper functionality in moving gasoline throughout the vehicle.
 This is why your check engine light turns on if your gas cap is damaged, as it affects the pressurization of your gas tank.

 Conclusion

-Fuel tanks and fuel cells are both storage places for fuel, but the similarities pretty much end there.
+Fuel tanks and fuel cells are both storage places for fuel, but the similarities end there.
 A fuel tank is a custom-fit part of your car that you will never even know is there, whereas a fuel cell is an aftermarket component that takes up space and is not legal for street use in most places.

-Fuel cells are great for those that do a lot of racing, as they are more puncture-resistant and have other safety features.
+Fuel cells are great for those who do a lot of racing, as they are more puncture-resistant and have other safety features.
 However, fuel tanks are better for everyday use because they are legal, easier to install, and don’t take up as much space inside the car.